School-of-Rust/school-of-rust/content/resources/_index.md

 > submit a [Github pull request](https://github.com/School-of-Rust/school-of-rust/blob/main/content/resources/_index.md)
 > directly to this page!

+> ## Something to Add?
+> If you know a website or channel that would fit here, you can recommend it directly to this page!

+> ### Something to Add?
+> If you know a website or channel that would fit here, you can recommend it directly to this page!

 ### Code Editors

 - [Visual Studio Code](https://visualstudiomagazine.com/articles/2020/04/22/rust-vs-code.aspx) has great Rust support